noseka1/openshift-auto-upi/README.md

 ```
 # Adding Cluster Nodes

-Add the new nodes to the list of cluster nodes.
-At the same time, remove (comment out) the bootstrap node from the list:
+Add the new hosts to the list of cluster hosts.
+At the same time, remove (comment out) the bootstrap node from the list to prevent the Ansible scripts powering on the bootstrap node:

 ```
 $ vi inventory/group_vars/all/openshift_cluster_hosts.yml
 ```

-If you are adding infra nodes and you use the load balancer managed by openshift-auto-upi, refresh the load balancer configuration by running the Ansible playbook:
+If you are adding infra hosts and you use the load balancer managed by openshift-auto-upi, refresh the load balancer configuration by re-running the Ansible playbook:

 ```
 $ ansible-playbook loadbalancer.yml
 ```

-Re-run the platform-specific playbook to install the new cluster nodes:
+Re-run the platform-specific playbook to install the new cluster hosts:

 ```
 $ ansible-playbook openshift_<baremetal|libvirt|vsphere>.yml